Pylons/akhet/docs/architecture.rst

 Pyramid Architecture
 %%%%%%%%%%%%%%%%%%%%

+This chapter walks through the default 'alchemy' application you created in the last chapter (or downloaded the tarball).
+We'll skim just briefly over material that's covered in the Wiki tutorial, instead focusing on how Pyramid differs from Pylons.

-The Zzz application you created has several aspects similar to Pylons: INI files, a startup function, views (called Controllers in Pylons), templates, and models.
+The Zzz application has several aspects similar to Pylons: INI files, a startup function, views (called Controllers in Pylons), templates, and models.
 However, the filenames are different and the API syntax is different.
 Pyramid is more flexible than Pylons, so you can create a `minimal